hamishdickson/jobs5/README.md

 This is a simple webapp, not designed to do everything that jobs4 does.
 Mark has put a lot of work into jobs4 and it is a much more complete application.

+## Loging in

+Authentication for this app is pretty much done on trust, all that is checked is that the username provided on login is valid.

+IF it becomes a requirement to connect to the LDAP and confirm passwords, then let me know, I have prototyped this with passport (a node module)

 ## Technologies

 The back end uses a java rest server to get the jobs data from the iSeries (see hamishdickson/Jobs3RestServer).
 A node.js app runs this webapp (with express.js)